-Telemedicine is the delivery of health care services through use of real-time interactive audio and video communication, or store and forward technology, allowing a Member, or person acting on the Member's behalf, to interact with a Participating Provider who is not physically at the same location, for the purpose of diagnosis, consultation, or treatment.
+Telemedicine is the delivery of health care services through use of real-time interactive audio and video communication, or store and forward technology, allowing a Member, or person acting on the Member's behalf, to interact with an In-Network Provider or an Out-of-Network Provider who is not physically at the same location, for the purpose of diagnosis, consultation, or treatment.
 Telemedicine does not include fax, email, voicemail, or text messages.